The Intermediate Adenoma (IA) study and the All Adenomas (AA) study

 A subset of the AA study data was sent to our collaborators at the Health Economics Research Centre at the University of Oxford, so that they could conduct a health economics analysis.
 Imperial College London remains the data owner of this data subset and the University of Oxford acted as a Data Processor.
 The University of Oxford have completed the health economics analysis and deleted their copies of the data.
 This data processing was covered by a data sharing agreement between Imperial College London and the University of Oxford.

 What are the aims of the IA and AA studies?

-Current UK guidelines for the surveillance of people found to have bowel polyps classify people into those who are at low-, intermediate- or high- risk of developing bowel cancer in the future.
-The guideline was developed in 2002 by Professor Atkin (head of CSPRG) and Professor Brian Saunders, a consultant gastroenterologist at St Mark’s Hospital in Harrow, the only hospital in the UK focusing on diseases of the bowel.
-Professor Saunders is a world expert on colonoscopy examination.
-In 2011 our guideline was adopted by NICE (the National Institute of Clinical Excellence).
+The 2002 UK guidelines for the surveillance of people found to have bowel polyps classified people into those at low-, intermediate- or high- risk of developing bowel cancer in the future.
+The guidelines were developed in 2002 by Professor Atkin (former head of the CSPRG) and Professor Brian Saunders, a consultant gastroenterologist at St Mark’s Hospital in Harrow, the only hospital in the UK focusing on diseases of the bowel, and world leader in colonoscopy.
+In 2011, these guidelines were adopted by NICE (the National Institute of Clinical Excellence).

 What type of studies are the IA and AA studies?

 The IA and AA studies are observational, retrospective cohort studies utilising routinely collected data on health examinations performed in the past.

 What is an adenoma and what happens if adenomas are found?